James Smith (Leicestershire cricketer)

 James Douglas Smith (born 21 April 1977) is a former English cricketer.
 Smith was a right-handed batsman who played primarily as a wicket-keeper.
 He was born in Leicester, Leicestershire.

+Cricketing career

 Smith represented the Leicestershire Cricket Board in two List A matches.
 These came against Hertfordshire in the 1999 NatWest Trophy and the Durham Cricket Board in the 2000 NatWest Trophy.
 In his 2 List A matches, he scored 13 runs at a batting average of 13.00, with a high score of 11.
 His one not out innings resulted in him having a higher batting average than his highest score.
 Behind the stumps he took a single catch.